-Can I count online courses towards the Certificate?
+Can I count online courses toward the Certificate?

-Online courses can be counted towards the Certificate if they are 3.0 or more, if the policy of your home institution allows you to count online courses towards your degree, and with the approval of your CHS campus advisor.
+Online courses can be counted toward the certificate if they are 3.0 or more, if the policy of your home institution allows you to count online courses toward your degree, and with the approval of your CHS campus advisor.

 What about getting CHS credit for courses taken at other colleges and universities, including those outside the U.S.?

-If you want to have a course from another college or university count towards the Certificate, consult with your campus faculty advisor.
-Your advisor may want to see a copy of the course description, syllabus, and any work you completed for the course.
+If you want to have a course from another college or university count toward the Certificate, consult with your campus faculty advisor.
+Your advisor may want to see a copy of the course description, syllabus and any work you completed for the course.
 The advisor may use his/her discretion, in consultation with the CHS Steering Committee, to decide whether the course will qualify for your CHS Certificate requirements.

 How do I subscribe or unsubscribe to the CHS listserv?

 How do I post an announcement to the CHS listserv?

 Send announcements of health-related events and opportunities to firstname.lastname@example.org.
 We will be happy to post notices of relevant health-related events!